 Additionally, Cas13 can analyze CRISPR arrays, which contain and release distinct CRISPR RNAs (crRNAs), enabling multiplexed targeting applications (82).
-In addition to its ability to process CRISPR arrays, Cas13 also exhibits collateral cleavage activity, which has been used in diagnostic procedures, such as specialized high-sensitivity enzymatic reporter unlocking (SHERLOCK)82-84.
-It seems like they're using Cas13's ability to target and modify RNA in a new way.
+In addition to its ability to process CRISPR arrays, Cas13 exhibits collateral cleavage activity, which has been used in diagnostic procedures, such as specialized high-sensitivity enzymatic reporter unlocking (SHERLOCK)82-84.
+They seem to be using Cas13's ability to target and modify RNA in a new way.
 They call it the "Cas13-assisted can be used to restrict viral expression and readout" or CARVER technology.
-This technology combines Cas13 to cut the viral RNA and quickly check it using the SHERLOCK platform for diagnosis ^{84,86}.
-According to numerous recent studies, aptamers can be used as diagnostic or therapeutic tools for viral infections 87.
-Aptamers are DNA or RNA molecules chosen in vitro, are highly selective, and can bind various nucleic and non-nucleic acid molecules 88.
+This technology combines Cas13 to cut the viral RNA and quickly check it using the SHERLOCK platform for diagnosis^{84,86}.
+According to numerous recent studies, aptamers can be used as diagnostic or therapeutic tools for viral infections87.
+Aptamers are DNA or RNA molecules chosen in vitro, are highly selective, and can bind various nucleic and non-nucleic acid molecules88.
 Aptamers compete with monoclonal antibodies because of their unique properties, which enable them to identify virus-infected cells or viruses directly.
-Each step of the viral replication cycle can be disrupted using specific aptamers, preventing the virus from entering the cells 89.
+Each step of the viral replication cycle can be disrupted using specific aptamers, preventing the virus from entering the cells89.